Barnabás Tóth

-Barnabás Tóth (born 28 July 1994) is a Hungarian professional footballer who plays for Nemzeti Bajnokság III club Tiszakécske.
+Barnabás Tóth (born 28 July 1994) is a Hungarian professional footballer who plays as a midfielder for Dhivehi Premier League club Odi Sports.

 Club career

 On 1 July 2017, Tóth joined Nemzeti Bajnokság I club Diósgyőr, while taking his final exams in sports management at the Hungarian University of Sports Science.
 On 23 January 2020, he was loaned out to Nemzeti Bajnokság II club Tiszakécske for the second half of the season.

 On 14 July 2020, Tóth signed a two year contract with Nemzeti Bajnokság II side Dorog.
 On 15 July 2022, he signed a new 1-year contract with the club.

-Tóth returned to Nemzeti Bajnokság III side Tiszakécske on 2 August 2024, after 3 season at Dorog and a short spell at Rákospalota in the third tier.
+Tóth returned to Nemzeti Bajnokság II side Tiszakécske on 2 August 2024, after 3 season at Dorog and a short spell at Rákospalota in the third tier.
 He reunited with manager Pál Balogh, who worked with him in Dorog.